 Russia has also recently looked at diversifying its customer base by entering into deals with China for energy supplies.
 In February, Russia signed oil and gas deals (worth USD117.5bn) with China amid souring relationships with the West.
 The two countries entered into a new deal where Russia will supply 10bn cubic meters/annum of gas for 25 years and renewed an existing one to supply 100m tonnes (mt) of oil over 10 years.
 Despite these developments, China accounts for only 5% of Russia’s total natural gas exports, and scaling up would require significant investments in pipeline infrastructure over the longer term.

-The way forward: The US’s stance of not sending large forces to Ukraine and gradually tightening sanctions indicates that most nations want to deal with the current situation more diplomatically on both the political and the economic front and less through direct confrontation.
+The US’s stance of not sending large forces to Ukraine and gradually tightening sanctions indicates that most nations want to deal with the current situation more diplomatically on both the political and the economic front and less through direct confrontation.
 The forex buffer held by the CBR provided effective insurance against sanctions of any sort.
 However, the recent sanctions on the CBR, freezing of forex reserves and keeping Russia out of the SWIFT messaging system are clearly the strongest and most coordinated efforts to isolate the country.
 Direct sanctions on Russian oligarchs and the president have strong symbolism.
 The immediate impact of the sanctions includes a free fall of the Russian ruble (which has declined 35% since 21 February), while Russian oligarchs have so far seen a USD126bn erosion in their wealth7 .
 The CBR’s rate hike to 20% would affect domestic businesses as the country tries to contain inflation.

 Although Europe remains strong on intent, the sustainability of these sanctions remains to be seen given the high dependence on Russian oil and gas for which there are no substitutes in the near term.